- February 15, 2017

 “Don’t throw your money away.”

 Simple as that.
 Be sensible.
 Think about what you really need.
-If you’re after woodworking tools, the best brand is Stanley, made before 1970.
+If you’re after woodworking tools, one of the best brands is Stanley, made before 1970.
 And then there’s a whole range of hobbyist brands to look out for.
 Bob recommends Record for planes and Disston for hand saws.
 There’s even a Disstonian Institute, which provides a comprehensive guide to Disston saws.
+And, for a detailed breakdown of everything you need to know about hand planes, there’s no better source than expert woodworker, Steve Hay.

 To help you build your knowledge, there are plenty of online resources and even some magazines, with real pages, you can hold in your hands.
 Bob likes American publication, Popular Woodworking, which also has a blog full of useful, sensible advice.

 The Hawley Tool Collection is another great resource.
-Its namesake, Ken Hawley, was the David Attenborough of tool collecting (in looks as much as in knowledge).
+Its namesake, Ken Hawley, was the David Attenborough of tool collecting.

 Start out with the basics.
 Then once you’re sure you’re going to go further, that’s when you should start investing more money.
 The beautiful thing about woodworking is, you can build your kit slowly.
 Your basic starter kit should include a decent hand saw, a Stanley or Record plane and some old chisels (For affordability and availability, Bob recommends Aussie brand, Titan, or Swedish brand, Berg).
 If you’re already convinced woodworking is for you, we’ve put together a comprehensive guide to the perfect antique toolkit.